-With approved use of the two billion word Cambridge English Corpus and helpful input and guidance from Paul Nation, Dr. Charles Browne, Dr. Brent Culligan and Joseph Phillips have worked together to create a new General Service List (NGSL) of important vocabulary words for students of English as a second language .
-The first version of this interim list was published in early 2013 and provides over 90% coverage for most general English texts.
-Please feel free to browse around the site, download the list in various forms, read articles about how it was created, and try out the growing number of online learning tools, analytical and editing tools and EFL textbooks which make use of the NGSL.
+With approved use of the two billion word Cambridge English Corpus and helpful input and guidance from Paul Nation, Dr. Charles Browne, Dr. Brent Culligan and Joseph Phillips have created a new General Service List (NGSL) of important vocabulary words for students of English as a second language .
+The first version of this interim list was published in early 2013 and provides over 90% coverage for most general English texts (the highest of any published list of high frequency words to date).
+Please feel free to browse around the site, download the list in various forms, read articles about how it was created, and try out the growing number of online learning tools, analytical tools, editing tools and EFL textbooks which make use of the NGSL.

 A New General Service List: Celebrating 60 years of Vocabulary Learning